geopython/pycsw/docs/administration.rst

 Supported Information Models
 ----------------------------

-By default, pycsw's API  supports the core OARec and CSW Record information models.
-From the database perspective, the pycsw metadata model is loosely based on ISO 19115 and is able to transform to other formats as part of transformation during OARec/CSW requests.
+By default, pycsw's API  supports the core OGC API - Records and CSW Record information models.
+From the database perspective, the pycsw metadata model is loosely based on ISO 19115 and is able to transform to other formats as part of transformation during OGC API - Records/CSW requests.

 .. note::
   See :ref:`profiles` for information on enabling profiles